odoo/documentation/accounting/fiscal_localizations/localizations/chile.rst

 segmentations you have in your journals (example per office) thus avoiding distributing a range of folios.
 In this way, each branch would have its private key of the respective CAF.

-Please refer to the SII documentation to check the detail how to acquire the CAF:
+Please refer to the SII documentation to check the detail on how to acquire the CAF:
 `SII Timbraje <https://palena.sii.cl/dte/mn_timbraje.html>`_.